ivorszaniszlo/peopleAwards2019/README.md

-A static html page for the Ringier Axel Springer Hungary 2019 PEOPLE AWARDS event.
+A static bootstrap page for the Ringier Axel Springer Hungary 2019 PEOPLE AWARDS event.
 Note: Because corporate localhost is only available on desktop, the page is not set up for mobile and tablet views.